stackless-dev/stackman/README.md

    - win_x86 (32-bit)
    - win_x64 (64-bit)
    - win_arm64 (64-bit ARM)
+ - **FreeBSD, OpenBSD, NetBSD (System V ABI)**
+   - sysv_amd64 (64-bit x86_64)

 All platforms are automatically built and tested by GitHub Actions CI on every commit.

+The BSDs share the `sysv_amd64` ABI with Linux and therefore need no separate assembly implementation or pre-built library; they are built and tested from source by the `build and test bsd` workflow.
+Note that the Makefile requires GNU make, which on the BSDs is `gmake` rather than the base system `make`.

 ### Supported toolchains: